syncfusion-content/javascript-docs/js/Icon/EJ-Icons.md

 ---
 layout: post
-title: Essential Studio for JavaScript:Icon Package
+title: EJ Icons in JavaScript Control | Syncfusion
-description: Essential Studio for JavaScript:Icon Package
+description: Learn here all about EJ Icons support in Syncfusion Essential JavaScript control, its elements, and more.
 platform: js
 control: General Topics
 documentation: ug
 api : /api/js/
 ---

-# EJ Icon Package
+# EJ Icon Package in Essential JavaScript

 The **Essential Studio for JavaScript** provides a set of icons that can be utilized in your application by applying the Unicode Content in element.
 To make it simple and standard, you have to create the custom icon class by defining the unicode content and refer that class with prefix of `e-icon`.